Rest11/my-payments-backend/README.md

 7. jsonwebtoken;
 8. Nodemon.

-Note: For making subscription you have to create Products (Dashboard -> Billing -> Products) and add plans for each products.
+Note: For making subscription you have to create Products and add plans for each products in your [Stripe account](https://dashboard.stripe.com/test/subscriptions/products).